burdiuz/react-custom-element/README.md

 ## Communication

 Since modules integrated with custom elements are independent sub-applications, there are no way to communicate with them traditional React ways -- props or context.
-But you can communicate with sub-application by passing attributes or dispatching events.
+But you can communicate with sub-application by passing attributes, exposing methods or dispatching events.

 ### Attributes